"Would I go to heaven?" Diana, a student at Cedar Springs High School in Michigan, wanted to know.

 Diana wanted to know much more.
 She came to Sarah after class, full of questions and holding the New Testament that came in the box.

-"She had it all highlighted and had written notes in the margins," Sarah told Mari Beth Walker, a volunteer with Student Venture, Campus Crusade for Christ's high school ministry.
+"She had it all highlighted and had written notes in the margins," Sarah told Mari Beth Walker, a volunteer with Student Venture, Cru's high school ministry.

 Diana had obviously come prepared to get some answers.